isolver/ioHub/docs/iohub/quickstart.rst

     ################################################################################
     # The below code should never need to be changed, unless you want to get command
-    # line arguements or something.
+    # line arguments or something.

     if __name__ == "__main__":
         def main(configurationDirectory):